Shopify/admin-ui-extensions-template/docs/Components/Link.md

 Links take users to another place, and usually appear within or directly following a sentence.

-In an extension built with Argo, relative links on mobile devices use the Shop domain as the base URL from which you can navigate.
+In a UI extension, relative links on mobile devices use the Shop domain as the base URL from which you can navigate.
 For example, https://shop1.myshopify.com is a base URL.
 Linking to `/admin/products` would navigate to https://shop1.myshopify.com/admin/products.

 Links can also be supplied with absolute URLs, e.g. https://shop1.myshopify.com/admin/products.